MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/navigation.md

 ![Navigation controls, expanded view](media/nav-expanded-ill.png "Navigation controls, expanded view")

 Legend:

 1. **App selector**: Open this menu to move between apps, for example, to move between [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] and the [!INCLUDE[pn-custom-app-module](../includes/pn-custom-app-module.md)] app.
-1. **Collapse/expand button**: Select this to collapse the menu to allow more room for the main part of the page.
-If the menu is already collapsed, select this button to expand it again.
+1. **Collapse/expand button**: Select this to collapse the navigator to allow more room for the main part of the page.
+If the navigator is already collapsed, select this button to expand it again.
 1. **Recent records**: Expand this entry to view a list of records you were recently using.
 Select an record here to open it.
 Select the push-pin icon next to a record listed here to added to your favorites (pinned records).
 1. **Favorite records**: Expand this entry to view and open your favorite (pinned) records.
 Use the **Recent records** list to add records here.
 Select the remove-pin icon next to a record listed here to remove it from this list.
 1. **Entity navigator**: This area lists each entity and dashboard available for the current work area.
 Select any entry here to open the named dashboard or list-view for that entity.